hannakaczynska/goit-fullstack-learning-journey/README.md

 # GoIT Fullstack Developer – Learning Journey

 This repository documents my learning journey during the **FULLSTACK Developer course at GoIT**.
-It contains projects and assignments created while learning **JavaScript, React, and Node.js**, with a strong focus on developing skills required for a **Junior Fullstack Developer** role.
+It contains assignments created while learning **JavaScript, React, and Node.js**, with a strong focus on developing skills required for a **Junior Fullstack Developer** role.

-The repository is intended as a structured overview of my learning process, technical scope, and practical experience gained throughout the course.
+This repository is intended as a structured overview of my exercises and assignments completed during the course to practice specific topics and technologies such as HTML, CSS, JavaScript, React, and Node.js.
 ---

 ## 🎓 Course Information